 Result of the work of the friends of the chairs of the co-leads of contact group 4

-[In accordance with Article 20 of the Convention,] [] [Progressively] [domestic and international,] [aligning them with the post-2020 global biodiversity framework] [] [by] [reaching] [at least] [US$ 200 billion [annual] per year]] [by X per cent global GDP, in accordance with the OECD Outlook to 2030,] [by 1 per cent GDP] by 2030,] [including new, additional, innovative and effective[, timely and easily accessible] financial resources by]
+[In accordance with Article 20 of the Convention,] [Substantially] [Progressively] increase the level of financial resources made available from all sources, [domestic and international,] public and private, [aligning them with the post-2020 global biodiversity framework] [for the implementation, by all Parties, of the Convention through the post-2020 global biodiversity framework.] [by] [reaching] [at least] [US$ 200 billion [annual] per year] [by 1 per cent GDP] by 2030,] [including new, additional, innovative and effective[, timely and easily accessible] financial resources by]

-(a) [progressively] increasing [new and additional] international [public financial resources from [[shall be mobilized and provided by] [d] [countries with a capacity to do so] [financial flows] to developing countries [in need of support to deliver on their NBSAPs in light of their capacities] [and IPLCs] [through direct access modalities] [reaching] [by] at least [US$ 10 billion per year [at an increasing percentage]] []] by 2030 [in form of international grants [to developing countries]], [acknowledging common but differentiated responsibilities,] []
+(a) [progressively] increasing [new and additional] international [public financial resources from [[shall be mobilized and provided by] [developed country Parties] [countries with a capacity to do so] [financial flows] to developing countries [in need of support to deliver on their NBSAPs in light of their capacities] [and IPLCs] [through direct access modalities] [avoiding double-counting] [reaching] [by] at least [US$ 10 billion per year [at an increasing percentage]] [new and additional] financial resources of at least $100 billion dollars annually until 2030, an amount to be revised for the 2030-2050 period, to address the needs of developing countries] by 2030 [in form of international grants [to developing countries]], [acknowledging common but differentiated responsibilities,] [to effectively implement the Convention through the post-2020 global biodiversity framework, in line with Article 20 of the Convention.
+Such financial mobilization and provision is separate and distinct from those under the UNFCCC and its Paris Agreement, as well as of their official development assistance.]

 (b) leveraging private finance,

-(c) [progressively] [increasing] [doubling] domestic resource mobilization [including through addressing sovereign debt in just and equitable ways] [by 1 per cent GDP] [by 2030][, and
+(c) [progressively] [increasing] [doubling] domestic resource mobilization [including through addressing sovereign debt in just and equitable ways] [by 2030][, and

-[(d) establishing a new international financing instrument,] []
+[(d) establishing a new international financing instrument,] [By 2023, establish a global biodiversity fund that is fully operational by 2025, to serve as a dedicated mechanism for the provision of financial resources to developing country Parties as determined in Articles 20 and 21 of the Convention, complemented with the Global Environment Facility.]

-[(e) building on climate financing] while enhancing the effectiveness[, efficiency and transparency] of resource use and [developing and implementing] [taking into account] national biodiversity finance plans or [similar instruments] [the instrument developed to measure the dimension of the local biodiversity financial gap] [and/or the cost of implementation of NBSAPs].]Alt 1
+[(e) building on climate financing] while enhancing the effectiveness[, efficiency and transparency] of resource use and [developing and implementing] [taking into account] national biodiversity finance plans or [similar instruments].]

-[In accordance with Article 20, developed country Parties shall provide X US$ billion [per year] in new and additional financial resources to developing country Parties to meet the agreed full incremental costs of implementation of the post-2020 global biodiversity framework, [including through increased funding for the Global Biodiversity Fund,] avoiding double counting, enhancing transparency and predictability, and stimulating payments for environmental services.]
+[f) Stimulating innovative schemes such as payment for environmental services]

 PARKED: Alt 2

 [Increase financial resources for biodiversity from all sources, including domestic, international, public and private sources, aligning them with the post-2020 global biodiversity framework.
-Enhance the effectiveness, efficiency and transparency of such resources use[, through the use of national biodiversity finance plans or similar instruments].]__________
+Enhance the effectiveness, efficiency and transparency of such resources use[, through the use of national biodiversity finance plans or similar instruments].]

+Alt 3

+[A. Substantially increase the level of financial resources made available from all sources, public and private, for the implementation, by all Parties, of the Convention through the post-2020 global biodiversity framework.

+B. Developed country Parties shall mobilize and provide new and additional financial resources of at least $100 billion dollars annually until 2030, an amount to be revised for the 2030-2050 period, to address the needs of developing countries to effectively implement the Convention through the post-2020 global biodiversity framework, in line with Article 20 of the Convention.
+Such financial mobilization and provision is separate and distinct from those under the UNFCCC and its Paris Agreement, as well as of their official development assistance.

+By 2023, establish a global biodiversity fund that is fully operational by 2025, to serve as a dedicated mechanism for the provision of financial resources to developing country Parties as determined in Articles 20 and 21 of the Convention, complemented with the Global Environment Facility.]

+__________